Henry Hesketh Bell: Biography

 In December 2007, New Vision, a Ugandan online newspaper, posted a piece entitled "Hesketh Bell's Ugandan descendants" in which 72-year old Ketty Karuyonga Bell, said to be a great-granddaughter of the former Governor, tells her story.

 Hesketh Bell, who never married, is alleged to have had a son with a Mutooro woman, Maria Nyamuhaibona.
 The boy, John Dick Bell, is said to have been born on 18 December 1905.
 Hesketh Bell reportedly sent support for the boy, until he learned that John had had a serious accident when he was 10; support then stopped.
 John, who had 12 children, died of a heart attack in 1953.

 Bell's many achievements in Uganda have been summarised as a teaching aid.

 One of the most important was a scheme for suppressing sleeping sickness, which Bell proposed in August 1907.
 After the Treasury authorized the funds for the work, the natives were moved from the fly-infested district on the shores of Lake Victoria to healthy locations inland.
 The sick were placed in segregation camps to undergo the so-called atoxyl treatment; an estimated 20,000 people were dealt with.
 The shores of Lake Victoria were cleared of all vegetation, thus removing the presence of the tsetse fly.

 Hesketh Bell's vision for Uganda included major development of its railway.
-By 1909 to had battled hard for approval of two schemes: first, a line from Jinja, on the north shore of Lake Victoria to Kakindu and then to Lake Kioga; and, second, a direct line from Kampala to Lake Albert.
+By 1909 he had battled hard for approval of two schemes: first, a line from Jinja, on the north shore of Lake Victoria to Kakindu and then to Lake Kioga; and, second, a direct line from Kampala to Lake Albert.

 Bell retired to Cannes in 1924, but he still travelled widely.
 In 1925-26 he made an extensive semi-official tour of the Far East to study French and Dutch systems of colonial government.
 His conclusions were published as Foreign colonial administration in the Far East in 1928, for which he was awarded the Gold Medal of the Royal Empire Society.

 During the Second World War, Bell returned to live in the Bahamas, but was a frequent visitor to London, where he was a member of the Conservative Club in St James's.In 1951, Bell’s will was signed and witnessed in Monaco, where he also had a home.
 In it he: